The Big Turkiye Bucket List – Top 5 Things you MUST do in Turkiye!

 In case you were wondering why I'm spelling it so weirdly, Turkey officially changed its spelling to Türkiye in 2021.
 It is a huge country of 85 million people, shared between Western Asia and Southeast Europe, and the city of Istanbul is actually split between two continents!

 The currency in Turkiye is Turkish Lira, and at the time of writing, 1GBP is 40 Lira.
-The Lira has undergone mad inflation in recent years and lost a lot of value against other currencies.
+The Lira has undergone mad inflation in recent years and has lost a lot of value against other currencies.
 For this reason, online prices typically are not accurate.
 We would often look at a food menu online where the average cost of a meal was 40 Lira, and then we turned up at a restaurant, that same dish was 400 Lira.

-Along that same vein, it is not that cheap to travel in Türkiye.
+Along that same vein, it is not that cheap to travel to Türkiye.
 Food and drinks are far more expensive than let's say, Spain and Greece, but you can still normally manage to secure decent accommodation for less than £30 per night.

 Türkiye was the centre of the Ottoman Empire which once expanded all the way from Saudia Arabia to Austria!
 During WW1, they chose the losing side and after the war, the British and French took it upon themselves to redistribute all of the Ottoman Empire's land.
-Et Voila, in 1923, the Republic of Turkiye was born.
+Et Voila, in 1923, the Republic of Türkiye was born.

 This reckless map drawing actually ended up splitting the Kurdish people into four countries (Türkiye, Syria, Iran and Iraq) which is one of the saddest outcomes of all.

-The leader of Türkiye is a nasty dictator called Erdogan, and if you criticise him in any way you may be quickly labelled an enemy of the state.
+The leader of Türkiye is a dictator called Erdogan, and if you criticise him in any way you may be quickly labelled an enemy of the state.
 For this reason, I would avoid discussing sensitive political issues in Türkiye and definitely do not use the word Kurdistan.
-If he ever got a hold of this travel guide, I would probably not be allowed to re-enter Turkiye.
+If he ever got a hold of this travel guide, I would probably not be allowed to re-enter Türkiye.

 One-fifth of the Turkish population of 85 million are Kurds, who are probably the nicest group of people I have ever met in my life.
 Most Kurds live in the East of Türkiye, which is why if I ever went back, that is the region I would be interested in travelling most.